jfroment/seedbox/doc/UPGRADE_V2.md

 Since there are some breaking changes and a configuration structure migration, a major version was mandatory.

-> These releases notes are still a work-in-progress as V2 is not fully tested and finalized yet.

 ## What's new?

 * **Configuration change to new YAML format**